kubernetes-sigs/vsphere-csi-driver/docs/book/features/volume_expansion.md

 example-block-pvc   Bound  pvc-9e9a325d-ee1c-11e9-a223-005056ad1fc1   1Gi           RWO       example-block-sc   6m57s
 ```

-As you can see above, the size of the PVC is unchanged.
+As you can see above, the capacity of the PVC is unchanged.
 You will also notice a `FilesystemResizePending` condition applied on the PVC when you `describe` it.

 Now create a pod to use the PVC: